galkindmitrii/puppet-percona/README.md

 ##IMPORTANT:

-Don't forget that state transfer within Cluster is not encrypted by default.
+Don't forget that state transfer within Cluster is not encrypted by default!
 Donor node is recommended to be used for Backups and not the "Live" connections.